Matse2005/obsidian-easy-codeblock/README.md

 Don't like Alt + L and Alt + P?

 1. Go to Settings → Hotkeys
-2. Search for "Insert code block"
+2. Search for "Easy Codeblock"
 3. Set your preferred shortcuts

 ## 🎨 Supported Languages